-Corn dip made with cheddar cheese, tomatoes, and jalapenos is the spicy, cheesy dip you need at your next get together.
-And with only 100 calories per serving, it's guilt-free.
-Jump to Recipe keyboard_arrow_down
+Jalapeno Corn Dip made with cheddar cheese, tomatoes, and jalapenos is the spicy, cheesy dip you need at your next get-together.
+If you love queso, this is your new favorite.

-This Spicy Cheddar Corn Dip is the perfect mash-up of corn dip and queso!
+This spicy Jalapeno Corn Dip is the perfect mash-up of corn dip and queso!
 It's creamy and cheesy and an absolute must for game day.
-Add it to your spread along with these Baked Buffalo Wings and Black Bean Hummus.

 There are also lots of ways to customize this dip.
 You can make it more or less spicy, switch out the flavor by changing the cheese, add extra veggies, and even make a buffalo version.